Credit Institutions Directive 2013

+Summary

+The directive governs access to deposit taking by banks and investment firms and covers supervisory powers and tools for competent authorities to use in the supervision of credit institutions, the process of prudential supervision of those institutions and, publication requirements for authorities that regulate and supervise institutions.
+The CID was required to become law in EU countries by 31 December 2013, two subsequent amendments have gone into effect by 29 December 2020 and 26 March 2020.

 Contents

 Titles I-II, administration

 Title I concerns definitions.
 Title II explains competent authorities to administer the Directive, decentralised within member states (e.g. the Financial Conduct Authority in the UK, the Bundesamt für Finanz in Germany).